nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. deleting an existing delivery

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery.
+    1. Prerequisites: Ensure there is at least 1 delivery by listing all deliveries using the `list -d` command.

     1. Test case: `delete -d 1`<br>
        Expected: The first delivery is deleted.
 Details of the deleted delivery shown in the status message.

 2. deleting a non-existent delivery

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is no delivery.
+    1. Prerequisites: Ensure there is no delivery by listing all deliveries using the `list -d` command.

     1. Test case: `delete -d 1`<br>
        Expected: No delivery is deleted.
 An error message that states that the delivery index provided is invalid is shown in the status message.